jupyter/enhancement-proposals/jupyter-optional-features/jupyter-optional-features.md

 # Summary

-This JEP introduces Jupyter optional features, which eases the way a kernel advertises which features it supports, without coupling it to the version of the protocol that it implements.
+This JEP introduces Jupyter optional features, which ease the way a kernel advertises which features it supports, without coupling it to the version of the protocol that it implements.